KSSwimmy/KSSwimmy/README.md

 - built an interactive Multi-User Dungeon (MUD) client and server in groups.
 ***Backend***
 - Built the backend using Python & Django framework
-- Built and checked the functionality of the API requests using Postman
+- Built and checked the functionality of the CRUD **(CREATE READ UPDATE and DELETE)** API requests using Postman
 ***Frontend***
+- ReactJS
 - Adobe Illustrator and Xd were used to design the landing page's layout and functionality

 ---